jesstelford/wd15/thursday/cap_watkins.md

 None of this is easy.
 Chance is hard, and often creates uncertainty about the future.
 Acknowledge and empathise to get through it.
 Make them your partner.
 E.g.: tell the designers they're the experts, and they need to help the developers (and vice versa).

 Role documentation (how to progress, etc) is needed.
-Kap did it for design, but didn't stoop there: did it with engineering, etc, too (in collaboration with the leads there), and that built a lot of trust.
+Cap did it for design, but didn't stoop there: did it with engineering, etc, too (in collaboration with the leads there), and that built a lot of trust.

 Don't be afraid to let things go.
 Especially the small things.
 Then when you *do* fight for something, people believe you're serious.